meedstrom/inline-anki/README.md

                                ("~" org-code verbatim)
                                ("+" (:strike-through t))))

-Org exports underlines to HTML as `<ins>`, so you can control how it ends up looking on your blog with a CSS rule such as the following.
+As for the web, Org exports underlines to HTML as `<span class="underline">`, so you can control how it ends up looking on your blog with a CSS rule such as the following.

     span.underline {
         text-decoration: none;
         background-color: #bbb;
         padding: 2px;
     }

----
+### You can still use your chosen marker

-Mind you, none of this bars you from using the underline in general.
-A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place, without which underlines have no special meaning.
+Whichever emphasis marker you choose, be it _, *, /, +, ~, or =, inline-anki doesn't bar you from using it in general.
+A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place, without which the marker has no special meaning.

-In fact, I started out using **bold**, not underline!
-No problems.
+In fact, the default for this package was once **bold**, not underline.
+It didn't result in any accidental flashcards.

-The reason I changed was the idea of "*invisible*-anki", a fork of this project that eliminates the note IDs altogether.
+The reason I switched to underline was the idea of "*invisible*-anki", a future fork of this project that eliminates the note IDs altogether.
 With the note IDs gone, it must reserve an emphasis marker that always means cloze.
-I'm early-adopting that emphasis marker.
+I'm early-adopting it.

 ## Roadmap